kunpengcompute/KAE/README.md

 The most likely failure point is that the Kunpeng Accelerator Engine is not loaded successfully.
 If this occurs:

-   1. Check that the accelerator driver has been loaded successfully by running the `lsmod` command.
+   1. Check whether the accelerator driver has been loaded successfully by running the `lsmod` command.

       `uacce.ko, hisi_qm.ko, sgl.ko, hisi_sec2.ko, hisi_hpre.ko, hisi_zip.ko` should be in the list.

-   2. Check that the paths have been set correctly so that the `libkae.so` engine file can be copied to the correct location.
+   2. Check whether the paths have been set correctly so that the `libkae.so` engine file can be copied to the correct location.

-   3. Check that the installation path has been correctly added to the environment variable `OPENSSL_ENGINES` and exported to the shell by running the `export` command.
+   3. Check whether the installation path has been correctly added to the environment variable `OPENSSL_ENGINES` and exported to the shell by running the `export` command.

 ## Loading Engines by Setting the OpenSSL Configuration File